WarrenLab/minigraph-cactus-nf/README.md

 A nextflow pipeline for running minigraph-cactus

 ## Introduction

+**Update (13 Sept 2024)** New versions of cactus are able to run the full minigraph-cactus pipeline with a single command.
+Therefore, a nextflow pipeline like this one is really not necessary.
+I do not recommend using my pipeline anymore as it is written for an older version of cactus and does not work with better more recent versions.
+It's better and simpler to use the most recent version of cactus with its nice single command instead.

 [minigraph-cactus][mgc] is a pipeline for making a pangenome graph out of assemblies of genomes with too much shared variation for a phylogeny to make sense, e.g., a set of assemblies of different individuals in the same species.